 However, our research has found that mortgage lenders that offer holiday let products, have a low arrears ratio on that mortgage book.
 Even during the hard times, their mortgage books have performed well, against other sectors of the market.

-In recent times, this knowledge has led to the availability of more 75% holiday let mortgage products across mortgage lending participants.
+In recent times, this knowledge has led to the availability of more 75% buy to holiday let mortgage products across mortgage lending participants.